PRASHETHAA/Largest-of-three-numbers/README.md

 # Largest-of-three-numbers
+## Aim:
-## Aim:To write a C# program to find the largest of three numbers
+To write a C# program to find the largest of three numbers

 ## Algorith:
 Step1: